 First, certainly travel via a motorcycle has presented me with many "concrete experiences".
 I visited new (to me) places and met new people every day throughout these travels.
 Was I "open and without bias"?
 Open yes, for sure.
 For me being open to the experience has always been an important part of travel.
 I like to meet new (particularly culturally different) people.

 But, "without bias", I'm not so sure.
 We all bring bias to each situation.
 We bring a distillation of life experiences that enables us to quickly pre-judge people based on the past.
 It seems hard not to.
-Likely this is a survival skill developed over many thousands of years.
-A rapid ability to size up strangers quickly probably served our hunter/gatherer ancestors.
+Likely this is a survival skill developed over many tens of thousands of years.
+A rapid ability to quickly size up strangers probably served our hunter/gatherer ancestors very well.
 While you can't stop bias, I believe it is key to be aware that bias from pre-judgement is always with us.
-Be aware and make sure to test what you conclude to confirm it is not overly influenced by bias.
+Be aware then be sure to test what you conclude to confirm it is not overly influenced by your bias.
 Awareness, not absence, has been my guiding principle when it come to bias or pre-judgement.

 Second, "reflective observation".
 One advantage to motorcycle travel is the large amount of alone quiet time.
 I'm just in my head with my thoughts as I ride along during the day.
-Without specific effort, a considerable amount of reflective time is available.
+Without specific effort to schedule it, a considerable amount of reflective time is available.
 I always use it.

 Third, create "abstract concepts" from the reflection.
 Specific examples need to be abstracted to create future guidance.
 Conclusions can inform the creation of models to be used in the future.
 I've attempted to list the most important of these below.